swcarpentry/DEPRECATED-boot-camps/version-control/git/remote/Readme.md

     $ git branch median-tests
     $ git checkout median-tests

-Step 2 : Modify the simplestats.py module to add tests for the median function
+Step 2 : Modify the simplestats_tests.py module to add tests for the median function.

 Now continue the exercise as was done previously with roles swapped.

 Step 3 : Update your remote

-    $ git add simplestats.py
+    $ git add simplestats_tests.py
     $ git commit -m "I added tests to the median function!"
     $ git push origin median-tests